 The Big Bang and the Biblical creation narrative are far from the only stories about how the world was created.
-Here’s five incredible creation myths from around the world…!
+Here’s five incredible mythological stories about the creation of Earth from around the world…!

 The explanations formulated by historical cultures are exquisitely diverse.
 Mythologists Mircea Eliade and Charles Long have identified five basic thematic categories that most of these tales fit into.
 Though others have proposed alternative systems of categorization, Eliade and Long’s structure provides a simple way to conceptualize the various relationships between humanity and ideas of creation.